Tolamath/alx-low_level_programming/README.md

-THIS IS A README file for alx-low_level_programming
+THIS IS a README file